European Studies Council

 The European Studies Council at the MacMillan Center promotes innovative research on Europe’s past and present in the context of regional and global interactions.
 The council collaborates with schools and departments throughout Yale to support faculty, students, and visiting scholars by sharing their interdisciplinary expertise on European affairs with the broader public.
 The council aims to foster a wider understanding of Europe as both a place and an idea, reflecting the evolving nature of the region and its network of connections throughout the world.

 The European Studies Council formulates and implements new curricular and research programs reflective of current developments in Europe.
-The geographical scope of the council’s activities extends from Ireland to the lands of the former Soviet Union.
+The geographical scope of the council’s activities extends from Ireland to the lands of the former Soviet Union (Russia, Ukraine, Belarus, the Caucasus, and central Asia).
 Its definition represents a concept of Europe that transcends the conventional divisions into Western, Central, and Eastern Europe, and is understood to include the Balkans and Russia.
 The U.S. Department of Education has repeatedly designated the council a National Resource Center and a FLAS Center under its HEA Title VI program.

-In addition to the M.A. degree program, the council offers students in the University’s doctoral and other professional degree programs the chance to obtain a Graduate Certificate of Concentration in European Studies by fulfilling a supplementary curriculum.
-The undergraduate major in Russian and East European Studies is administered by the Department of Slavic Languages and Literatures.
+In addition to the M.A. degree program, the council offers students in the University’s doctoral and other professional degree programs the chance to obtain a Graduate Certificate of Concentration in European and Russian Studies by fulfilling a supplementary curriculum.
+The undergraduate major in Russian, East European, and Eurasian Studies is administered by the Department of Slavic Languages and Literatures.

 The benefits provided to the Yale community by the European Studies Council include its affiliation with interuniversity and international organizations that can offer specialized training programs and research grants for graduate students (see https://yale.communityforce.com/Funds/Search.aspx), support conferences among European and North American scholars, and subsidize European visitors to Yale.
 The Fox International Fellowship Program, for example, offers generous fellowship support to qualified students who undertake research at specified institutions in the United Kingdom, Germany, France, and Russia; and the Geneva Exchange supports Yale doctoral students who wish to study at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
 Furthermore, the council supplements the regular Yale curriculum with film series, lectures, and seminars by eminent scholars, artists, diplomats, and political officials.
 The European Studies Council constantly expands its formal connections with a variety of European institutions and regularly hosts a European Union Fellow sponsored by the European Commission.